 Overall you will not be disappointed with your visit to Yala National Park and I recommend you make sure to add this to your Sri Lanka itinerary.

-I hope that this article has inspired you to visit Yala National Park.
-If you have any questions about Yala or Sri Lanka travel please leave these in the comments below.
+We hope that this article has inspired you to visit Yala National Park.
+If you have any questions about Sri Lanka or have your own travel tips to share please leave these in the comments below.

 Travel Girls Getaways

 - Join our upcoming Safari & Charity Trip to Malawi

 - Express Interest in a future Travel Girls Getaway to Sri Lanka

 - South African Safari In Karoo

 - Kanha National Park, India: The Jungle Book Tiger Safari

 - Ladies We Love: Kate Webb Of The Responsible Safari